akleinhesselink/Competitive_HOI/README.md

 ### Reproducing analyses

 The 'code' directory contains all the R scripts.
 To recreate the analyses in the manuscript open an R session and set the working directory to this folder containing this README file (alternatively open the .Rproject file in Rstudio).
-Then run the "run_all_scripts.R" script. **Note: running all analyses may take 15 to 20 minutes to complete.**
+Then run the "run_all_scripts.R" script. **Note: running all analyses may take ~5 minutes to complete.**

 ### File details